personium/legacy-api-references/api/en/000_Rest_API_Reference.md

 ## Box Level API

 The Box Level API is an API for applications and others to manipulate data, and is a group of APIs based on WebDAV as a file system idea.
-Like ordinary file systems, it is possible to arrange / acquire files, create / manage folders (collection), get list of files and folders, set / refer to access control, etc.
+Like ordinary file systems, it is possible to arrange / retrieve files, create / manage folders (collection), get list of files and folders, set / refer to access control, etc.

 Also, because it supports the following special collections, it can handle not only file-like data but also various forms of data.
 These special collections can be created in any path on the WebDAV space provided by Box.